 - Cedar Waxwings often form large flocks to search for food.
 This helps them to find berry patches more efficiently.

 Cedar Waxwings are frugivores (fruit eaters) which consume fruits and berries.
 In the breeding season, insects become part of their diet as well.
-At Cosley Zoo, the Cedar Waxwing’s diet consists of fruits, spinach, sunflower seeds, a processed insectivore (insect-eater) diet, and mealworms.
+At Cosley Zoo, the Cedar Waxwings’ diet consists of produce, bird seed, and mealworms.

 Cedar Waxwings wait until late in the season to nest, often laying their eggs between June and August in order to take advantage of the plentiful fruits and berries available to feed their young.
 Cedar Waxwings build nests of grass and twigs.
 Both sexes participate in the building of the nest.
 The female lays a clutch (group of eggs) of 5-6 eggs at a time and sits on them for about 12 days before they hatch.
 Young birds leave the nest 14-18 days after they hatch.
 Cedar Waxwings raise two broods per season, with the second brood being raised immediately after the first.